Semantic-Observations/obs-models/examples/classify-non-hierarchical/README.md

 ## Overview

 We want to assert that two classes in separate measurement ontologies are the same (using the `OWL:equivalentClass` statement), we would like to explore the implications of these types of assertions.
-Assertions of this type will be made in linking ontologies.
+Assertions of this type will be made in alignment ontologies.
 We want to know a number of things:

-- Does a reasoner produces any errors for various ways of writing the linking ontology? (`reason.sh`)
+- Does a reasoner produces any errors for various ways of writing the alignment ontology? (`reason.sh`)
 - Does `OWL:equivalentClass` allow us to link two classes? (`reason.sh`)
-- Can we make meaningful SPARQL queries across linked ontologies? (`query.sh`)
+- Can we make meaningful SPARQL queries across alignment ontologies? (`query.sh`)

-Similar to what has been done in [../classify_equivalentClasses](../classify_equivalentClasses), we have produced a set of test linking ontologies.
+Similar to what has been done in [../classify_equivalentClasses](../classify_equivalentClasses), we have produced a set of test alignment ontologies.
-Ours are slightly modified but essentially the same with the main difference being that the linking ontologies in this directory do not user a super class.
+Ours are slightly modified but essentially the same with the main difference being that the alignment ontologies in this directory do not user a super class.

-The linking ontologies located in this directory are:
+The alignment ontologies located in this directory are:

 ```{text}
 ├── test-equivclass-cardinality.owl